CryptoUserGuide

 Consensus Mechanisms

-Consensus mechanisms are protocols that ensure all nodes in a blockchain network agree on the validity of transactions.
-Common types include:
+Protocols that ensure all nodes in a blockchain network agree on transaction validity

 Cryptocurrency Exchanges